wkalt/puppetdb/documentation/pdb_support_guide.markdown

 `effective_cache_size`.
 Consult the [PostgreSQL documentation][postgres-config]
 for information on these settings.

-### PuppetDB dashboard screenshot
+### PDB dashboard screenshot

-There are a few things to watch for in the PuppetDB dashboard:
+There are a few things to watch for in the PDB dashboard:

-* Deep command queue: Under sustainable conditions, the command queue should be in the neighborhood of 0-100 most of the time, with occasional spikes allowed.
+* Deep command queue: Under sustainable conditions, the command queue depth should be in the neighborhood of 0-100 most of the time, with occasional spikes allowed.
 If the command queue is deeper than 10,000 for any extended period of time, then commands are being processed too slow.
 Causes of slow command processing include:

   - large, particularly array-valued, structured facts
+  - large commands in general
   - insufficient hardware

-  Large array-valued structured facts are problematic because as illustrated in the
+  Per the command-processing section above, array-valued structured facts are stored with the index of each element embedded in the fact path.
+Imagining an array of hashes, the fact

+      "foo" => [{"bar" => "baz", "biz" => "qux"}, {"spam" => "eggs", "zig" => "zag}]

+  is stored as

+      "foo#~0#~bar" => "baz"
+      "foo#~0#~biz" => "qux"
+      "foo#~1#~spam" => "eggs"
+      "foo#~1#~zig" => "zag"

+  if an element is inserted at the front of the array, note that all subsequent paths must be invalidated and recomputed, and invalidated paths must be
+  deleted:

+      "foo" => [{"alpha" => "beta", "gamma" => "delta"}, {"bar" => "baz", "biz" => "qux"}, {"spam" => "eggs", "zig" => "zag}]

+  is stored as:

+      "foo#~0#~alpha" => "beta"
+      "foo#~0#~gamma" => "delta"
+      "foo#~1#~bar" => "baz"
+      "foo#~1#~biz" => "qux"
+      "foo#~2#~spam" => "eggs"
+      "foo#~2#~zig" => "zag"

+  The worst case is a long array of large hashes, where a single replace-facts command can trigger the recomputation and deletion of thousands of paths.
+  The mitigative solution is to change the top-level structure of the fact from an array to a hash, which may narrow the scope of the tree to which the recomputed paths are contained.
+If this is infeasible, or if the fact in question is irrelevant to your needs, the fact may be overridden by creating a custom fact with the same name and weight 100.
+Refer to [fact precedence][fact-precedence] for examples.

+### atop output

+  atop is a useful tool for determining which parts of a system are bottlenecking PDB.
+Download atop via your package manager.
+The manpage for atop can and should be consulted for definitive documentation.
+The default page shows disk, cpu, and memory usage.
+If any of these appear out of the ordinary, you can get further information by typing `d`, `s`, and `m` within atop.

+## Contact Us
+If none of the above lead to a solution, there is a good chance that others are encountering your issue.
+Please contact us via the puppet-users mailing list or on freenode in #puppet or #puppet-dev so we can update this document.